danakj/danakj.github.io/_posts/2023-04-30-slices-generators.md

 preferred one: const is default.
 Secondly, it's not possible to `sort()` on a Slice, but if they were one type, it would require all methods that require mutable access to the pointed-to range to be qualified with `requires (!std::is_const_v<T>)`.
 The API gets harder to understand and to use as a result.
-This way, the SliceMut has methods that allow mutation, and Slice simply does not.
+This way, the SliceMut type has methods that allow mutation, and Slice simply does not.

 There are 95 methods in all!
 I started working on these two months ago on March 3.
-The Pull Request is here: https://github.com/chromium/subspace/pull/218/.
+The Pull Request is here: [https://github.com/chromium/subspace/pull/218/](https://github.com/chromium/subspace/pull/218/).

 I'm kinda relieved to finally get through them all.
 There's lots of useful stuff in there though,
 including: